mattnaegi/portfolio-website/content/essays/remembering/index.md

 ---
-title: "How our way of remembering information has changed"
+title: "how our way of remembering information has changed"
 date: 2023-01-06
 summary: "an essay written in FS 22 for the module ... taught by ..."
 slug: "essay-remembering"